takeyamayuki/GyroMouseBLE/README.md

 # bluetooth_gyro_mouse
-A mouse program using ESP32, MPU6050 with bluetooth gyro.
+A mouse program using ESP32, MPU6050 with bluetooth.

 You can see how it works on [youtube](https://youtu.be/DzT40SCh3nI) (more entertaining)